NaluKit/nalu/etc/wiki/xx. Multi Module Project.md

                             }
                           });
 ```
-Keep in mind, that you have to cast the stored object to the right type before using it.
+**Note: Keep in mind, that you have to cast the stored object to the right type before using it.**

+**Important Note: When working with `NaluEvent`-class, you need to check the event type before handling the event, cause this event will be used for all events!**